 The anchor effect occurs when someone uses a reference (often arbitrary) to gage someone opinion on something.
-And while the person might not agree with the anchor, research shows these anchors clearly influences peoples opinions. influences their opinion.
+And while the person might not agree with the anchor, research shows these anchors clearly influences peoples opinions.
 The power anchors have in influencing people’s opinions was first brought to my attention by Daniel Kahneman in his book Thinking, Fast and Slow (Chapter 11, pg119-136).

 One of the most influential examples he gave was when he first asked people how happy they were in life, and then asked how much they’ve been dating.
 There were very little correlations between the two answers.
 However when he reversed the order of the questions the answers were highly related.